bobo-k2/rmrk2-ink-examples/README.md

 ```

 ### UI
-Under `/projects/ui` you can find sinple Vue app to display the NFT previously built
+Under `/projects/ui` you can find simple Vue app to display the NFT previously built

 ![Chunky](chunky.png)